AmplitudeAudio/doc-sdk/docs/project/project-architecture.md

 An Amplitude project should have a file (or files) where the different buses used at runtime are defined.
 In our previous example, the `buses.json` file plays this role.

-You can only use one bus file per engine configuration, by setting his path in that engine configuration file.
+You can only use one bus file per engine configuration, by setting its path in that engine configuration file.
 Learn more on how to configure buses in the [Buses Configuration](./buses-config.md) page.

 !!! info
     At least one buses file is expected in an Amplitude project.
 If no file is specified in the engine settings, the default expected path is `./buses.json`.
 If the buses file is not found during the engine initialization, the library will throw an exception.